Ross Ashcroft: Reception

 Cinesthesiac said that Ashcroft "may be the first documentarist working in this field to elicit viable solutions from his interviewees, rather than baleful shrugs: you can't fail to emerge better informed, and better prepared to make the kinds of changes and perception shifts we need to make if we are to move forward from here."

 Screen International said: "The refreshing thing about this film is that Ross Ashcroft also takes the viewer on a broader journey, linking in terrorism, global warming and poverty along with world finances to present a troubling picture of the world today."

-Renegade Inc

-Renegade Inc is an independent media company created to make complex economic, business and geopolitical questions accessible to a broader audience.

-In 2016 Renegade Inc started broadcasting as a weekly television programme on Russia Today.

-Renegade Inc contributors are selected because they think differently about the challenges we all face.
-The programme covers current affairs, economics, innovation, creative leadership, entrepreneurship, banking scandals, terrorism, and geopolitical events.